+44 (0)131 651 1716

 Centre for the History of the Book, 22a Buccleuch Place, Edinburgh EH8 9LN

-Lisa is an AHRC Early Career Fellow at the Centre for the History of the Book, working in partnership with the Scottish National Gallery of Modern Art.
-She completed her PhD at Edinburgh University in 2009.
-Between 2009 and 2011, she was a Postdoctoral Research Fellow at the University of Dundee, part of a major interdisciplinary AHRC-funded project entitled ‘Poetry Beyond Text: Vision, Text and Cognition’.
-In 2011, she designed and created ‘The Archive of Reading’, a follow-up project in partnership with the Scottish Poetry Library.
-In the summer of 2011, she was also Research Associate on the AHRC-funded knowledge exchange project ‘Making Our Connections: Collaboration, Community and the Exhibition of the Written Word’ at Edinburgh University.
-Lisa has taught at the Universities of Edinburgh and Dundee, and was Co-Director of the Scottish Universities Summer School between April 2008 and April 2009.
+I joined the department as a lecturer in Digital Humanities in 2013 following an AHRC Early Career Fellowship at the Centre for the History of the Book (2012-2013).
+I hold a PhD in English Literature, awarded by the University of Edinburgh in 2009, and was Postdoctoral Research Fellow on the AHRC-funded project ‘Poetry Beyond Text: Vision, Text and Cognition' at the University of Dundee between 2009 and 2011.
+In 2011, I designed and created ‘The Archive of Reading’, a follow-up project in partnership with the Scottish Poetry Library.
+At the same time, I was also a Research Associate on the AHRC-funded knowledge exchange project ‘Making Our Connections: Collaboration, Community and the Exhibition of the Written Word’ at Edinburgh University.
+In Spring 2012, I was the Alfred W. and Blanche Knopf Visiting Fellow at the Harry Ransom Centre, University of Texas at Austin.

 This article was published on Nov 26, 2012